 For Armor – Soulforged or if you’re confident enough to not need soulforged, then use Negation.

-The artifacts that I find to be great for this build will be:
+The artifacts that I find to be great for this updated version of my build will be:

 Sigil of the Devoted – Power/Defense/Incoming Heal Bonus